-If you’ve ever seen the flight deck of a modern airliner, you know even with the large multi-function displays located in front of the pilots, that there are still many other gauges and instruments seemingly demanding attention—enough to make you wonder how the crew can possibly monitor them all.
+Have you ever seen an image of the modern airliner’s flight deck?
+If you have, you know that even with the large multi-function displays located in front of the pilots, many other gauges and instruments seemingly demand attention—enough to make you wonder how the crew can monitor them all.

-In reality though, the majority of those instruments are there for reference in case of exceptions to normal flight conditions.
-Instead of trying to keep an eye on everything, airline pilots maintain a more or less continuous scan of five or six key indicators, which on the latest aircraft are all visible on the multi-function display monitor.
+In reality, though, most of those instruments are there for reference in case of exceptions to normal flight conditions.
+So instead of keeping an eye on everything, airline pilots maintain a more or less continuous scan of five or six key indicators, all of which are visible on the multi-function display monitor.

 The Supply Chain Manager’s Multi-function Display

-By now, you’re surely wondering what airliners have to do with supply chain KPIs.
+By now, you are probably wondering what airliners have to do with supply chain KPIs.
 If so, please bear with us, because the link is not as tenuous as it might appear.
 You see, the set of primary data needed to keep an airliner aloft is (apparently) relatively simple—and the same is true of running a supply chain organisation.

 It’s not uncommon though, for companies to make the mistake of over-complicating their supply chain performance monitoring.

-While having too many KPIs is certainly better than having none, it can easily get in the way of progress by creating a confused, complex mass of information that becomes difficult to sort out and act upon.
-“Paralysis by analysis” is a common term used to describe such a situation, and it can be avoided by monitoring a smaller number of carefully chosen KPIs.
+While having too many KPIs is undoubtedly better than having none, it can impede progress by creating a confused, complex mass of information that becomes difficult to sort out and use as a basis for action.
+“Paralysis by analysis” is a common term used to describe such a situation, and you can avoid it by monitoring a smaller number of carefully chosen KPIs.